 - Make a charitable donation (cash or even personal items) before the end of the year.
 Remember to keep all your receipts from the recipient charity.
 If the charitable contribution is made very close to year-end, consider using a credit card to lock in the deduction in the current year.

-– If you are over 70½ in 2020 and would like to donate, consider a qualified charitable distribution (QCD).
+- If you are over 70½ in 2020 and would like to donate, consider a qualified charitable distribution (QCD).
 The QCD rule allows traditional IRA owners to deduct their required minimum distributions on their tax returns if they give the money to a charity.
-By lowering your adjusted gross income, the QCD rule can effectively reduce your income taxes.
+The QCD rule can effectively reduce your income taxes by lowering your adjusted gross income.

 - Set up a donor-advised fund (DAF) for an immediate income tax deduction and provide immediate and future benefits to charity over time.

 9) Health Savings Accounts & Flexible Spending Account Balance.
 Check your health savings account (HSA) contributions for 2020.
 If you qualify, you can contribute up to $3,550 (individual) or $7,100 (family), and an additional $1,000 catch-up if you are age 55 or older.
 Also, confirm you have spent the entire balance in your flexible spending accounts (FSA) for the year if your employer plan does not allow rolling money over into the next year (use it or lose it).

 10) Prepare and Plan for Life Events.
 Prepare for next year by reviewing and selecting health insurance, flexible spending accounts (FSA), health savings accounts (HSA), and life, property, and casualty insurance.
 Discuss major life events with your advisor to ensure there is clarity in your current situation and direction for tomorrow.
 This includes family or employment changes and significant elective expenses (real estate purchases, college tuition payments, etc.).
 Begin to review any IRS updates or changes for 2021.